 3.2 Permitted Use: The Recipient agrees to use the Confidential Information solely for the purpose of discussions for evaluating and responding to proposals for the potential need for and requirements of Project from one another.

-3.3 Permitted disclosure: Recipient may disclose Confidential Information received hereunder to (i) its Affiliates who are bound by appropriate confidentiality obligations (ii) to its employees and independent contractors, and its Affiliates’ employees, independent contractors and other firm(s) (“ firm” means any entity or partnership within the worldwide network of firms and entities), who have a need to know, for the purpose of this Agreement.
-To the extent any of the Recipient's employees, independent contractors, and its Affiliates’ employees, independent contractors and other firm(s), have the need to know the Confidential Information in connection with the Recipient's use of it as related to the purpose stated in Section 1 above, the Recipient shall ensure that such independent contractors and employees, protect the secrecy of the Confidential information from unauthorized use and disclosure by ensuring that such independent contractors and employees are bound by appropriate confidentiality obligations.
+3.3 Permitted disclosure: Recipient may disclose Confidential Information received hereunder to (i) its Affiliates who are bound by appropriate confidentiality obligations (ii) to its employees and independent contractors, and its Affiliates’ employees, independent contractors and other ENTITY NAME firm(s) (“ENTITY NAME firm” means any entity or partnership within the worldwide network of ENTITY NAME firms and entities), who have a need to know, for the purpose of this Agreement.
+To the extent any of the Recipient's employees, independent contractors, and its Affiliates’ employees, independent contractors and other ENTITY NAME firm(s), have the need to know the Confidential Information in connection with the Recipient's use of it as related to the purpose stated in Section 1 above, the Recipient shall ensure that such independent contractors and employees, protect the secrecy of the Confidential information from unauthorized use and disclosure by ensuring that such independent contractors and employees are bound by appropriate confidentiality obligations.
 The Recipient is allowed to disclose the information to such independent contractors and employees only after such independent contractors and employees are bound to protect the received Confidential Information from unauthorized use and disclosure under the terms of a written agreement.
 Confidential Information shall not otherwise be disclosed to any third party without the prior written consent of the Owner.

 3.4 Protection of secrecy: The Recipient agrees to take all reasonable steps necessary to protect the secrecy of the Confidential Information using the same degree of care used to protect its own confidential or proprietary information of like importance, but in any case using no less than a reasonable degree of care and to prevent the Confidential Information from falling into the public domain or into the possession of unauthorized persons who have not agreed to protect such Confidential Information under the terms of a written agreement as stated in Section 3.3 above.
 The Recipient shall promptly advise the Owner if it has knowledge of any unauthorized use or disclosure of any Confidential Information.